-Up to 7 total facility sports wagering licenses to conduct in-person sports wagering in the State may be awarded to licensed off-track betting facilities, each of which may apply for a single facility license.
+Up to $7 \frac{10}{10}$ total facility sports wagering licenses to conduct in-person sports wagering in the State may be awarded to licensed off-track betting facilities, commercial tracks and the Oxford Casino, each of which may apply for a single facility license.
 Each of the State's 4 federally recognized Indian tribes is eligible to apply for a single mobile sports wagering licenses to conduct sports wagering through which individuals physically located within the state make wagers using mobile applications or digital platforms.
 Facility sports wagering licenses and mobile sports wagering licenses are nontransferable, except that a federally recognized Indian tribe may transfer its mobile sports wagering license to a business entity that is wholly owned by that federally recognized Indian tribe.
 The 4-year initial and renewal feel for a facility sports wagering license is \$4,000 and the four-year initial and renewal fee for a mobile sports wagering license is \$200,000.

 Facility sports wagering licensees and mobile sports wagering licensees, referred to in the bill as operators, may purchase or lease equipment, systems or services for sports wagering from entities with a supplier license, whose equipment, systems or services must meet standards established by rule.
 Operators may also enter into written contracts, approved by the director of the Gambling Control Unit within the Department of Public Safety, with management services licensees that have sufficient knowledge and experience in the business of operating sports wagering to effectively conduct sports wagering on behalf of operators.
-The fee paid by an operator to a management services licensee may not exceed 30% of the operator's adjusted gross sports wagering receipts, except that the director may approve a contract authorizing the management services licensee to receive up to 40% of the operator's adjusted gross sports wagering receipts if the director determines that the management services licensee has demonstrated that the fee is commercially reasonable given the management services licensee's capital investments and the operator's projected revenues.
+Each mobile operator may enter into a contract with no more than one management services licensee.
+The fee paid by an operator to a management services licensee may not exceed 30% of the operator's adjusted gross sports wagering receipts, except that the director may approve a contract authorizing the management services licensee to receive up to 40% of the operator's adjusted gross sports wagering receipts if the director determines that the management services licensee has demonstrated that the fee is commercially reasonable given the management services licensee services licensee's capital investments and the operator's projected revenues.
 A person employed by an operator to be engaged directly in sports wagering-related activities must be licensed by the Gambling Control Unit.